-The TAKE-AWAY trial randomized 77 children ages five to 15 years with peanut allergy confirmed reactive to 3 mg or more of peanut protein on DBPCFC to peanut flour (n=57) or observation only (n=20).
-The dose escalation phase had increasing doses of peanut flour every two weeks until about 65-100 mg when patients switched to eating roasted peanuts and continued to increase their dose to a goal of 5,000 mg per day over 50 to 78 weeks.
+The TAKE-AWAY trial45 randomized 77 children ages five to 15 years with peanut allergy confirmed reactive to 3 mg or more of peanut protein on DBPCFC to peanut flour (n=57) or observation only (n=20).
+The dose escalation phase had increasing doses of peanut flour every two weeks until about 65-100 mg when patients switched to eating roasted peanuts and continued to increase their dose to a goal of 5000 mg per day over 50 to 78 weeks.
 Participants were maintained on their maximally tolerated maintenance dose for 36 months.
-The primary outcome was the feasibility of reaching a maximum maintenance dose of 5,000 mg per day.
+The primary outcome was the feasibility of reaching a maximum maintenance dose of 5000 mg per day.
 The primary outcome was reached by 21% of the participants (12/57).
 Of the remaining participants, 54.4% reached a lower maintenance dose and 24.5% discontinued therapy.
-The most common reason for not reaching 5,000 mg was taste aversion (66.7%).
+The most common reason for not reaching 5000 mg was taste aversion (66.7%).
 Taste aversion was a challenge for 77.2% of the participants.
 Quality of life outcomes were not reported.
 This study was considered poor quality because of the lack of blinding, lack of follow-up of the control group, and not following a strict intention to treat analysis.

-Expert reviewers suggested the inclusion of two publications about real-world OIT for peanut allergy that did not meet our original inclusion and exclusion criteria.
-40,41 We will include them in the final report.
-In brief, the first study is a retrospective cohort describing the experience of 352 patients 3 through 24 years of age treated at 5 centers that vary in the selection criteria for patients, the source of peanut protein, the dose escalation protocol, and the maintenance dose.
-For example the target maintenance dose ranged from a low of 415 mg of peanut protein to a high of 8,000 mg daily.
+Expert reviewers suggested the inclusion of two retrospective case series of real-world OIT for peanut allergy that did not meet our original inclusion and exclusion criteria.
+A6,47 Neither study included control patients.
+The first study is a retrospective cohort describing the experience of 352 patients three through 24 years of age treated at five centers that vary in the selection criteria for patients, the source of peanut protein, the dose escalation protocol, and the maintenance dose.
+For example the target maintenance dose ranged from a low of 415 mg of peanut protein to a high of 8000 mg daily.
 Overall, 85% of patients reached their maintenance dose.
-The rate of epinephrine administration was 0.7 per 1,000 doses or 0.26 per person-year of treatment.
+During the dose escalation phase, 12% of patients required epinephrine, but only 6% required epinephrine during the maintenance phase.
+The rate of epinephrine administration was 0.7 per 1,000 doses or 0.26 per person-year of treatment during dose escalation and 0.086 per person-year during maintenance.
+Risk factors for epinephrine use included exercise and viral illnesses.
 No data on quality of life or reactions to accidental exposure were presented.

-The second study summarizes additional data from 270 consecutive patients ages 4-19 treated at one of the five centers described in the first publication (Texas).
-81% of patients reached the target dose of 3,000 mg per day in a median of 25.8 weeks.
+The second study summarizes additional data from 270 consecutive patients ages four to 19 treated at one of the five centers described in the first publication (Texas).47 Eighty-one percent of patients reached the target dose of 3000 mg per day in a median of 25.8 weeks.
 Twenty-three percent of patients required epinephrine during dose escalation.
-Ten percent of patients required epinephrine during the maintenance phase (28/270).
+Ten percent of patients required epinephrine during the maintenance phase (28/270), which translated into a rate of 0.10 per person-year during maintenance.
 During dose escalation, 13.7% of patients experience symptoms consistent with eosinophilic esophagitis.
+Again, no data on quality of life or reactions to accidental exposure were presented.
+Among 105 patients treated for three or more years of maintenance therapy, 17% required epinephrine during the maintenance phase, but only one experienced symptoms consistent with eosinophilic esophagitis.
+Predictors of reaching the maintenance dose included younger age and lower peanut specific IgE level, but not prior reaction history.